BIOP/ijp-imagetoatlas/registration.md

 ---

-:warning: If your image file format does not contain multiple resolution levels (LOD, pyramids, multiresolution), ABBA will not downsample cleanly the image and this could result in bad registration results.
+:warning: If your image file format does not contain multiple resolution levels (level of details (LOD), pyramids, multiresolution), ABBA will not downsample cleanly the image and this could result in bad registration results.
+You can click `show registration results as ImagePlus` in order to visualize how the slice and the atlas are downsampled for registration.

 ---